-What does a CE marking mean?
+What is a CE mark?

 Who is responsible for affixing the CE mark?